Python notes - XML and HTML

 At a glance, it looks like mediawiki tables that are generated from markup have exactly one class, wikitable, which is rather convenient because it means we can select the data tables in one go.

-The tables on that page have either four or five columns, which changes interpretation a little, and half the code below dealing with that.
+The tables on that page have either four or five columns, which are different cases we have to deal with in our interpretation, and half the lines of code below deal with that.

 soup = BeautifulSoup(open('X-SAMPA.html'))